Functionality

 Changes are disapproved, in development by another developer |

 As long as a control procedure has not been completed, you can roll back the changes you made.
 It will then revert to the last time it was approved and completed.
+The trace information is reverted as well, so it looks as if the changes never occurred.

 For a control procedure with the Assignment setting 'Static', it is also possible to revert the assignments and parameters.